 Beyond these sites, Matera has a slew of cute stores where local artisans sell crafts, art and jewelry.
 While shopping, we bought pasta and dried peppers since local food products are some of the best souvenirs to buy in Italy.

 Despite the many fun things to do in Matera Italy, one can only explore so much in a day.
 Luckily, Matera has plenty of cafés for chilling out and enjoying a drink or two.

 Then again, drinking a bottle of wine on a Matera hotel terrace looking out on the city is the ultimate chill-out experience.
 After a busy day doing a city tour, this is the ultimate way to partake in local Italian culture.

 Go to Il Buongustaio for wine, cheese and charcuterie.
 You can purchase all necessary provisions for a memorable picnic.
 Then go back to the shop later to buy edible gifts to take home for friends, family and yourself.

 Il Buongustaio is located at Piazza Vittorio Veneto, 1, 75100 Matera MT, Italy.

 Why You Should Visit Matera Now

 Without a direct train line to Matera, the city has a delightfully non-touristy vibe.
-This situation won’t last forever since Matera has been designated the 2019 European Capital of Culture in Italy.
-It’s inevitable that the crowds and trains will come in droves.
+This situation won’t last forever since Matera was designated a 2019 European Capital of Culture along with Plovdiv.
+With this distinction, it’s inevitable that crowds will come in droves.